Fishing reports, NOAA tides, NWS weather

 Assateague surfOcean City Inletback-bay flounder driftsnearshore wrecks

-Local shop and Maryland DNR reports give the cleanest current read for this southern end of the board.
+Local shop and Maryland DNR reports give the clearest current fishing report picture for this southern end of the board.

 Indian River Inlet / Lewes / Delaware Bay